 Table names: singular or plural

 Both work.
 Rails and Django default to plural (users).
-CREATE TABLE user will actually fail in PostgreSQL because user is a reserved word — an argument for plural.
+CREATE TABLE user will actually fail in PostgreSQL because user is a reserved word, which is an argument for plural.
 Singular reads cleaner in joins (user.id feels like “the user’s id”).
 This is the smallest decision on the list in terms of consequences.
 The real requirement is that whatever you pick, you use it everywhere.

 Primary keys: id vs <table>_id